ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 rotational energy at intermediate scales which would then cascade towards either extrema.
-In contrast to this picture, a study by @NastromGage1985, which compiled data from over 6000 aircraft flights spanning several years, revealed a spectra that is similar to the sketch on the right plot of @fig:cascade.
+In contrast to this picture, a study by @NastromGage1985, which compiled data from over 6000 aircraft flights spanning several years, revealed spectra that were similar to the sketch on the right plot of @fig:cascade.
 One should note that, the -3 range dominates in terms of energy and spans across the synoptic scales, whereas a lesser yet substantial $\mfivethird$ range characterizes the _mesoscale_ flows.